Laryngeal Cancer: Targeted Therapy

 Less often, more serious side effects can occur.
 These include:

 Increased risk of serious heart problems

 You may be given medicine before treatment to help prevent more serious side effects.
-But your doctor will want to check your blood pressure during treatment for signs of problems.
+Your blood pressure will be checked often during treatment to watch for signs of problems.

 Working with your healthcare provider

 If you receive targeted therapy, talk with your healthcare team about what signs to look for and when to call them.
 Make sure you know what number to call with questions.
 Is there a different number for evenings and weekends?